 First time visiting the Whitney Museum of American Art in New York City?
-This guide covers opening hours, ticket prices, parking, accessibility, and how to get there.
+This newly-updated 2026 visitor guide covers opening hours, ticket prices, parking, accessibility, and how to get there.

-History and overview of Whitney Museum of American Art
+History and overview of the Whitney Museum of American Art

 The Whitney Museum was founded in 1930 by Gertrude Vanderbilt Whitney, a sculptor and philanthropist who believed that American artists deserved a space of their own.
 She started by showing her own collection in three row‑houses in Greenwich Village, determined to bring modern U.S. art to the public on its own terms.